 The controls inside the cab control the body compartment lights, emergency lights, auxiliary lights and the Power Take Off.
-The Power Take Off provides a transfer of power from the transmission to a hydraulic pump to provide hydraulic power to the HDL.
+The Power Take Off provides a transfer of power from the transmission to a hydraulic pump to provide hydraulic power to the Heavy Duty Wrecker.

-The controls in the rear body compartments of the HDL control all of the Wrecker Boom and Underlift functions as well as all of the winch, and outrigger/spade functions.
+The controls in the rear body compartments control all of the Wrecker Boom and Underlift functions as well as all of the winch, and outrigger/spade functions.
 Emergency lights and auxiliary lights can also be controlled from the controls in the rear of the body.

-The HDL may also be supplied with various wireless remote controllers.
+The Heavy Duty Wrecker may also be supplied with various wireless remote controllers.
 The wireless remote controllers can be found in the right hand forward rear body compartment.
 The standard 6 function controller operates all of the underlift boom functions.
-An optional 10 function controller operates all wrecker boom and winch functions, or an optional 14 function controller operates all underlift boom, wrecker boom and winch functions.
+An optional 16 function controller operates all wrecker boom and winch functions.

 Note: The manufacturer has no direct control over machine application and operation.
 The user and operator are responsible for conforming with good safety practices.

-3.2 CONTROLS Prior to S/N 0230004251 LEFT HAND - SIDE CONTROL STATION
+3.2 CONTROLS